 But I asked myself, what is missing?
 Then it hit me.
 When I was a kid, my Grandmother made the BEST homemade blueberry syrup.

 I can remember the first time I went to her house after my Dad had taken me out to breakfast.
 I was going on and on about the blueberry syrup he had let me

 drowned pour on my pancakes.

 When I asked her why she was laughing she said, "That is NOT blueberry syrup!".
 Then she proceeded to show me what real homemade blueberry syrup was.

-After that I turned my nose up at anything that was not her homemade syrup.
-So you know that meant I was pretty much mapleing it from then on out.
+After that, I turned my nose up at anything that was not her homemade syrup.
+So you know that meant I was pretty much a maple girl from then on out.

-She also had to make me syrup every time I spent the night!
+She also had to make my syrup every time I spent the night!

 Bet she didn't realize what she was getting herself into!

 Naaaa actually I know she loved it.
 She was always making something when I came over anyway, so syrup would just get added to the list.